WavesofChange/woc-jekyll/_posts/2013-07-17-welcome-to-waves-of-change.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Welcome to Waves of Change"
 date:   2013-07-17 10:44:50
-categories: jekyll update
+categories: update
 ---

 You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!